Canonical Face Embeddings: Conclusion

 \section{Conclusion}

-We believe the evidence presented here is compelling and convincing that a fundamental relationship exists between common-task CNNs (i.e. the existence of a canonical embedding space).
-Still, much more work is necessary to further characterize this relationship.
-For example, while we demonstrate results using 90 pairs of CNNs, it's unclear how small variations in preprocessing or model implementation may contribute to mapping performance.
-While we include many architectures and results for a large face dataset, finer characterization of these relationships requires carefully controlling for architecture and training details.
-Such analysis will likely come at great resource cost, so we leave a systematic expansion of experimental granularity and controls to future works.

 The existence of performance-preserving linear mappings between face recognition CNNs which vary in training and construction suggests this phenomenon depends primarily--if not solely--upon the modeling task.
-If so, then the desired feature space is not unique.
-Instead, embeddings produced by CNN models trained for the same task approximate a \textbf{canonical} space, which each model appears to converge upon.
-The existence of task-dependent canonical embedding spaces suggests there is a high degree of redundancy in the training procedure of bespoke CNN-based models for a common task, as the bulk of the learned representation is unchanged.
-Individual networks can and do contain information that is not contained within other networks, but this appears to come in the form of more nuance and a finer grained approximation, rather than meaningfully different behavior.
+Subsequently, the existence of task-dependent canonical embedding spaces suggests there is a high degree of redundancy in the training procedure of bespoke CNN-based models for a common task, as the bulk of the learned representation is unchanged.
+Consider the computational effort required to train and develop these models, given that they each converge to highly similar solutions.
+Perhaps there is a richer training signal to-be-developed which takes advantage of this seemingly universal similarity structure, efficiently guiding training towards solutions found by previous models.
+Regardless, these results seem to discourage efforts to optimize CNN architectures for the purpose of improved performance, so long as the modeling task (i.e. the dataset) provides the biggest impact on the content of modeling output.

+More broadly, if the modeling task most significantly impacts the structure of embedding space, it prompts further investigations into the relationship between these spaces and the modeling tasks which produced them.
+Others have investigated the relationships between modeling tasks, finding where learned representations of one task help or hurt performance on another task \cite{zamir2018taskonomy, zamir2020robust}.
+Besides the impact on performance, cross-task representations could also be studied by their interactions in embedding space structure.
+Clearly, more work is necessary to understand how these structures are organized, as our own work depends upon performance as a downstream measure of similarity.
+Still, if we want models to learn fundamentally new representations, our work suggests they need new tasks.

 \appendices